CaiGroup/UntanglingBarcodes/README.md

 # Git Repository for Untangling overlapping barcodes in spatial genomics data

-This repository will include image processing workflows, simulation workflows, and codebook generating scripts used in our preprint.
+This repository will include image processing workflows, simulation workflows, codebook generating scripts, and figure generating notebooks used in our preprint.
 Coming soon...

 Also checkout our git repositores for the packages implementing algorithms described in the preprint for use in these workflows:
 * [SeqFISHSyndromeDecoding.jl](https://github.com/CaiGroup/SeqFISHSyndromeDecoding.jl)